Code-Institute-Submissions/dylanocallaghan-Milestone2_AugResub/README.md

 Header and Footer background: A light greeen #98FB98<br>

 #### Typography
-All the text within the body is in the font [Times] including all modals and buttons.
+All the text within the body is in the font "Times" including all modals and buttons.

 #### Imagery
 The image of the bird was take from OpenGameArt.org and was used by making the images into a sprite with codeandweb.com.